“To speak of wilderness is to speak of wholeness. And, human beings come out of that wholeness.” ~ Gary Snyder

 The challenge, as Wendell Berry has pointed out, is that “We don’t know who we are as individuals nor as a people because we don’t know where we are”.
 We’ve lost a sense of place in the most grounded understanding of what place confers.
 Ecological citizenship will necessarily mean that citizenship requires a sense of place, as well as a sense of the sacred.
 They go together like the symbiosis of monarch butterflies and native milkweed plants.
 They need one another and will continue to co-evolve together.

 Humanity requires a reimagining of who we are and the story we live by.
 It is necessary to struggle through such an apocalyptic reimagining in order to enter into a kinship with the places we live so that we may inhabit our spiritual niche with a sense of awe.
-When we can experience awe and wonder of the living land and the beings we share our homes with and the wide universe that birthed us, then that is when we will be able to begin a long journey of re-discovering our sustainable ecological niche, our sense of place, and our sacred role as stewards of life in the places we inhabit.
+When we can experience awe and wonder of the living land and the beings we share our homes with and the wide universe that birthed us, then that is when we will be able to begin the long journey of re-discovering our sustainable ecological niche, our sense of place, and our sacred role to live in harmony with all our relations and the places we inhabit.